megabyte-labs/gas-station/README.md

 bash <(wget -qO- https://gitlab.com/ProfessorManhattan/Playbooks/-/raw/master/files/quickstart.sh)
 ```

 The above command will install the dependencies and run the `main.yml` playbook on a single machine.
 This is probably the best way to get your feet wet before you decide to give us a ⭐ and customize the playbook for your own needs.
-See the [Windows section[(#windows)] if you are looking to test this playbook out on Windows.
+See the [Windows section](#windows) if you are looking to test this playbook out on Windows.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)](#supported-operating-systems)

 ## ➤ Supported Operating Systems

-The following chart shows the operating systems that have been tested as working.
-This chart is automatically generated using the Ansible Molecule tests you can view in the `molecule/` folder.
-If your operating system is not listed in the compatibility matrix then we cannot guarantee that the role will work on your target operating system.
+The following chart shows the operating systems that have been tested for compatibility.
+This chart is automatically generated using the Ansible Molecule tests you can view in the `molecule/default/` folder.
+We currently have logic in place to automatically handle the testing of Archlinux, CentOS, Debian, Fedora, Ubuntu, and Windows.
+If your operating system is not listed but is a variant of one of the systems we test then it might still work.

 | OS Family | OS Version | Status | Idempotent |